stormpath/stormpath-framework-spec/login.md

 If the request type is HTML, we should render a login page with a form that accepts either a username or email address and a password.
-It should render the login buttons for social providders, if configured (see [social.md][]).
+It should render the login buttons for social providers, if configured (see [social.md][]).

 If the request type is JSON, send 405.

-If a `status` parameter is specified in the query string, and the status value is set to `verified`, then we should display a success message above the login form which says that this account was successfully verified, and that the user can log into their account below.
+<a href="#top">Back to Top</a>

+## Status Messages

+The user may be redirected to this page from another workflow.
+The redirect will append a query parameter that tells you the context of the redirect.
+The query parameter name will be `status`.
+For each status, the login page should render the appropriate message above the login form:

+* `?status=unverified` - the user has successfully registered, but their account is unverified.
+Message to show:

+> Your account verification email has been sent!
+Before you can log into your account, you need to activate your account by clicking the link we sent to your inbox.
+Didn't get the email?
+  `<a href="#{stormpath.web.verifyEmail.uri}">Click Here</a>`

+* `?status=verified` - the user has successfully verified their account and can now login.
+Message to show:

+> Your Account Has Been Verified.
+You may now login.

+* `?status=created` - the user has successfully registered, and email verification is disabled so the user may login immediately.
+Message to show:

+> Your Account Has Been Created.
+You may now login.

+* `?status=forgot` - the user has submitted the forgot password form and we have sent them an email with a password reset link.
+Message to show:

+> Password Reset Requested.
+If an account exists for the email provided, you will receive an email shortly.

+* `?status=reset` - the user has finished the password reset workflow and has set a new password for their account.
+They may now login with their new password.
+Message to show:

+> Password Reset Successfully.
+You can now login with your new password.

 <a href="#top">Back to Top</a>

 [social.md]: social.md